thecodingcouple/trijam-174/README.md

 > *- Friedrich Nietzsche*

-Resistance is a math-based puzzle and memory game.
+*What Doesn't Kill Me* is a math-based puzzle and memory game.
 Players assume the role of a scientist conduting an antibiotic experiment on a bacteria.
 Each round players use antibiotics to weaken the bacteria with the objective of not killing it.

 If players kill the bacteria the game is over.
 If they manage to weaken it just enough, the bacteria survives, stronger than ever for the next round.